Skip to main content

 Professor LI, Xiang

-(By-courtesy in School of Biological Sciences); Professor , Department of Chemistry, Faculty of Science, HKU
+(By-courtesy in School of Biological Sciences and School of Biomedical Sciences); Professor , Department of Chemistry, Faculty of Science, HKU

 B.Sc.
 (Fudan University), 2003; Ph.D.
 (HK), 2008